kelvincushman/HMLR-Agentic-AI-Memory-System/README.md

 - Open a new one days later
 - Type the next

-No prior turns are ever visible at inference time to the LLM.
+-No prior turns are ever visible at inference time to the LLM.
 Pure isolation.

-On the final query, the system sees **nothing** from the previous 20 turns in active context, all context *only* comes from long-term memory retrieval.
+-On the final query, the system sees **nothing** from the previous 20 turns in active context, all context *only* comes from long-term memory retrieval.

 It must answer **entirely from long-term memory**:
 - Reconstruct a 9-alias encryption algorithm